Reporting by the Nordic countries to the UN

 At the same time, civil society, and in particular the disability organisations, is given an opportunity to write what are known as shadow reports.

-Some time after the hearing, the country receives a number of summary observations on what the country should focus on improving before the next report.
-This also specifies when the next report is to be produced.
+Some time after the dialogue, the country will receive a summary of observations describing what should be improved by the next reporting deadline.
+It will also be determined when the next reporting is to occur.

 Denmark, the Faroe Islands and Greenland